toastygm/HarnMaster-3-FoundryVTT/README.md

 This is a game system definition of the H&acirc;rnMaster 3 RPG for [Foundry Virtual Tabletop](http://foundryvtt.com/).

+# Pages Site
+If you are looking for the offical documentation, please see the [HarnMaster 3 FoundryVTT System Site](https://toastygm.github.io/HarnMaster-3-FoundryVTT/).

 ### H&acirc;rnMaster Copyright Notice

 This is an unofficial H&acirc;rnFanon work.
 It is a derivative work from material created by N. Robin Crossby and is released for free distribution and personal use without the permission or endorsement of N. Robin Crossby or his estate.